casper-ecosystem/contract-upgrade-example/README.md

 - Call `assert_message` again with "second" as the `expected` argument to check if the upgrade went as expected.

+### Named Keys

+When upgrading a contract you cannot overwrite existing named keys, but you can create new ones.
+This does not mean that you cannot overwrite the named keys at all, you simply cannot do it by passing them to the `add_contract_version` function as parameter, and even if you do it it will not take any effect.

+### Locked Contracts

+There is also a demonstration of the contract locking feature.
+Locking a contract is permanent, and as such you will never be able to upgrade it.
+This contract can be found at `/simple_upgrade/src/messanger_locked_install.rs`

 ## Make commands
 ### prepare
 Adds wasm to the cargo compilation targets.